 Where is LuLaRoe Manufactured?

+Where is LuLaRoe made?
 LuLaRoe’s corporate headquarters are located in sunny Corona, California.
 The clothing, however, is manufactured in various countries, including the United States, Korea, Guatemala, and Vietnam.
 Mexico and China are also locations where LuLaRoe items are manufactured.
 And even if a LuLaRoe clothing item states that it is “Made in the USA” the tag often also states that the fabric was imported.
-This means the fabric used to make the clothing piece came from a foreign country but the item was actually cut and sewn in a facility within the United States.
+This means the fabric used to make the clothing piece came from a foreign country, but the item was actually cut and sewn in a facility within the United States.

 Depending on the item, most LuLaRoe clothing is made up of blends of polyester and spandex.
 The blending of polyester with spandex makes for the stretchiness of the leggings and the comfort of the dresses and tops.